Privacy Preservation by Local Design in Cooperative Networked Control Systems: Framework of the Privacy Preservation by Local Design

 To enable the server's computation, before the process, the user shares the following system parameters with the server: \begin{itemize} \item $A, B, W, U$ (for LQG control); \item $C, Q, R$ (for state estimation); \item time horizon $T$; \item initial condition $\mathcal{N}(\bar{x}_0,\Sigma_0)$. \end{itemize} When the process begins, the user is also supposed to provide $y_k$ to the server at each time $k$.

-This is the classic problem of LQG control with imperfect state information.
+This is the classic problem of LQG control where only the measurements of states are available.
 The server works as follows.
 Firstly, before the process, it does the following computation in favor of the optimal LQG control: